sctlcd/pearl/README.md

 I did choose a warm, joyful and energetic orange ![#fc9601](https://placehold.it/15/fc9601/fc9601) `#fc9601` combined with sober and reliable colors ranging between off-white ![#fafafa](https://placehold.it/15/fafafa/fafafa) `#fafafa` and black ![#000](https://placehold.it/15/000/000) `#000` with shades of grey (more color details in [Color Scheme](#colorScheme) section).
 <br />
-I first choose my [logo](https://www.flaticon.com/free-icon/craft_3079199) from Flaticon(https://www.flaticon.com) which I customized in [Pearl logo](https://github.com/sctlcd/pearl/blob/master/media/logo/pearl-min.png).
+I first selected my [logo](https://www.flaticon.com/free-icon/craft_3079199) from Flaticon(https://www.flaticon.com) which I customized in [Pearl logo](https://github.com/sctlcd/pearl/blob/master/media/logo/pearl-min.png).
 <br />
-Then I selected [images](https://github.com/sctlcd/pearl/tree/master/media) relative to arts and crafts and creative activities which fit well in my color scheme and in the space allocated.
+Then I chose [images](https://github.com/sctlcd/pearl/tree/master/media) relative to arts and crafts and creative activities which fit well in my color scheme and in the space allocated.
 <br />
 I finally selected the main home page image, a [fire spin](https://github.com/sctlcd/pearl/blob/master/media/home/hero_image/hero-image-background-min.jpg) picture, as I found it absolutely stunning, very eye-catchy and intriguing.
-Catching customers/visitors' attention and raising their interest and curiosity are I believe a good recipe for new visitors as much as for regular customers of an e-commerce site.
+Catching customers/visitors' attention and raising their interest and curiosity are, I believe, a good recipe for new visitors as much as for regular customers of an e-commerce site.
 <br />
 I decided to implement a customers' gallery and offering the possibility to share your own piece of art while getting inspiration from other customers' art work.
 I believe this feature is a very interesting one as it involves the customers/makes the customers participate in the website building.
-They are actor, in a way, of the gallery page building and its content.
+They are actors, in a way, of the gallery page building and its content.

 Back to [top](#tableOfContents)